Check out part one to read about some of the many squares we have played a role in developing:

-Part II: This post explores squares that we think collectively add a lot to the larger discussion we can have about the importance of squares are in defining cities where they are located.
+Part II: This post explores squares that we think add a lot to the larger discussion about the importance of squares in defining cities.

 So, what exactly is a square?